-The OHLC Evidence Based Best Practices Work Group is chartered to recommend and execute community and/or statewide evidence based best practice strategies.
+The OHLC Best Practice Committee is chartered to recommend and execute community and statewide evidence based best practice strategies.

-These best practice strategies are aimed at improving quality, increasing value, promoting appropriate utilization and enhancing provider satisfaction.
-Work considered will be areas of high variation where applying evidence or best practices can support waste elimination, improve quality or reduce harm to the patient.
+These best practice strategies are aimed at improving or enhancing healthcare quality, value, efficiency, patient/member outcomes, equity, and/or provider satisfaction.
+Work prioritized will be areas of high variation where applying evidence or best practices can support these improvements while reducing overall healthcare costs.

-The EBBP Committee is comprised of representatives from Oregon medical groups, hospitals, health systems, health plans, state agencies, and professional associations.
-EBBP workgroups are comprised of key stakeholders and subject matter experts from these organizations.
+The Best Practice Committee (BPC) is comprised of representatives from Oregon medical groups, hospitals, health systems, health plans, state agencies, and professional associations.
+BPC workgroups are comprised of key stakeholders and subject matter experts from these organizations.

-- Build on best practices already existing within the health care system or being considered for implementation by health plans or health systems and have or can readily gain the broad support of providers to achieve a new community standard.
+- Build on best practices already existing within the health care system or being considered for implementation by the health care community, and have or can readily gain broad support to achieve a new community standard.

-- Achieve improved quality, increased value, appropriate utilization and enhanced provider satisfaction using evidence based best practices.
+- Achieve improved quality, value, efficiency, patient/member outcomes, equity, and/or enhanced provider satisfaction using evidence based best practices.